-The new Jerry Falwell Library will function as the hub of Liberty’s intellectual community, providing a welcoming environment with plenty of space for active learning, content creation, quiet reflection and collaborative work.
-The beautiful multi-story structure will overlook a newly-created lake and sit at both the geographical and academic center of Liberty’s campus.
+The Jerry Falwell Library is the hub of Liberty’s intellectual community, providing a welcoming environment with plenty of space for active learning, content creation, quiet reflection and collaborative work.
+The beautiful multi-story structure overlooks a manmade lake and sit at both the geographical and academic center of Liberty’s campus.

 The naming opportunities associated with this future "heart of the university" hold special significance.
-Generous supporters have the unique privilege at this moment in time of Honoring the Past while Embracing the Future.
+Generous supporters have the unique privilege of Honoring the Past while Embracing the Future.
 Click on the links below to learn more about these high-profile spaces available for naming.

 Automated Storage & Retrieval System (ASRS)